 Believe me (ut supra).

 * * * * *

-Firstly, the Secretary of the —— Association begs to inform Mr. Karswell that it is impossible for him to communicate the name of any person to whom Mr. Karswell’s correspondents may have submitted his paper; secondly aims to intimate that he cannot undertake to reply to further letters on this subject.
+The Secretary of the —— Association begs to inform Mr. Karswell that it is impossible for him to communicate the name of any person to whom Mr. Karswell’s correspondents may have submitted his paper; secondly he aims to intimate that he cannot undertake to reply to further letters on the subject or on casting curses.

 * * * * *